 The festival is celebrated for eight nights and days from the 25th day of Kislev, as marked on the Hebrew Calendar.

 According to the Gregorian calendar, the timing may occur at any time from late November to late December.

-Every single day of the Chanukah celebration, a special Chanukah menorah is lit.
+Every single day of the Hanukkah celebration, a special Hanukkah menorah is lit.
 The Menorah consists of eight candles, one for each day.

-There are different kinds of food prepared for the Chanukah festival, which include:
+There are different kinds of food prepared for the Hanukkah festival, which include: